How to revise – Reviewing Your Revision Techniques

 How to revise - understand your learning style

-Developing your study skills, and understanding the best way to revise for exams, is essential to ensure you progress to your full potential through school and university.
-Learning how to revise effectively involves understanding your learning style, and identifying the best way to revise for you.
+Developing your study skills, and understanding how to revise for exams, is essential to ensure you meet your full potential through school and university.
+Learning how to revise effectively involves understanding your learning style, producing a good revision timetable and a number of revision techniques.

 There are different questionnaires you can find on the internet to help you understand how you learn in the most efficient manner.
-As an example, Honey and Mumford adapted Kolb’s experiential learning model, maintaining four broad categories of learning style.
-Below we have outlined revision tips and ways to revise for each category:
+As an example, Honey and Mumford adapted Kolb’s experiential learning model.
+Maintaining four broad categories of learning style.
+Below we have outlined revision techniques and how to revise for each category:

 - Activists – who like to ‘do’ to learn (how to revise: write practice essays, do past papers, make notes and use diagrams)

 - Reflectors – who like to reflect on learning experiences (how to revise: read notes and textbooks and summarise notes)